-Character Commitment Contract (to be signed by all bus riders)

-I understand that my behavior on the bus is my responsibility.
+Character Commitment Contract (to be signed by all bus riders) I understand that my behavior on the bus is my responsibility.
 I also understand that bullies have no seat on my bus!
-In order to keep others and myself safe, I will follow the Character Code of Conduct.
+In order to keep myself, and others safe, I will follow the Character Code of Conduct.